Thoughts on the way home.

 Original is here on Pixelfed.scot.

-Life with two parents: Just about
+Life with two kids: Wednesday shoes

 [personal profile] andrewducker